Wild Bactrian camel: Distribution and habitat

 Their habitat is in arid plains and hills where water sources are scarce and very little vegetation exists with shrubs as their main food source.
 These habitats have widely varying temperatures: the summer temperature ranges from 40 to 50 C and winter temperature a low of -30 C.

-Wild camels travel over long distances, seeking water in places close to mountains where springs are found, and hill slopes covered in snow provide some moisture in winter.
-The size of a herd may vary up to 100 camels but generally consists of 2–15 members in a group; this is reported to be due to arid environment and heavy poaching.
-The wild camels are limited to three pockets in northwest China and some in southwest Mongolia.
-China spotted 39, and estimated that there were 600-650 camels in Altun Shan-Lop Nur reserves combined, in late 2018, with 48 spotted in Dunhuang reserve in 2018.
+Wild Bactrian camels travel over long distances, seeking water in places close to mountains where springs are found, and hill slopes covered in snow provide some moisture in winter.
+The size of a herd may be as many as 100 camels but generally consists of 2–15 members in a group; this is reported to be due to arid environment and heavy poaching.
+The wild Bactrian camels are limited to three pockets in northwest China and some in southwest Mongolia.
+China spotted 39, and estimated that there were 600–650 camels in Altun Shan-Lop Nur reserves combined, in late 2018, with 48 spotted in Dunhuang reserve in 2018.
 At the Dunhuang and Mazongshan reserves, it had been estimated that one hundred camels exist per reserve, and for the Aksai reserve, it was estimated that there are nearly 200, according to an earlier estimation.
 In Mongolia, their population was about 800 in 2012.

-In ancient times, wild camels were seen from the great bend of the Yellow River extending west to the Inner Mongolian deserts and further to Northwest China and central Kazakhstan.
+In ancient times, wild Bactrian camels were seen from the great bend of the Yellow River extending west to the Inner Mongolian deserts and further to Northwest China and central Kazakhstan.
 In the 1800s, due to hunting for its meat and hide, its presence was noted in remote areas of the Taklamakan, Kumtag and Gobi deserts in China and Mongolia.
 In the 1920s, only remnant populations were recorded in Mongolia and China.

 In 1964, China began testing nuclear weapons at Lop Nur, home to many of the wild Bactrian camels.
 The camels experienced no apparent ill effects from the radiation and continued to breed naturally.
 Instead, their habitat became a restricted military zone where human activity was kept to a minimum.
 After China signed the Comprehensive Test Ban Treaty in 1996, the camels were reclassified as an endangered species on the IUCN Red List.
 Since then, human incursions into the area have caused a sharp drop in the camel population.
+The extant habitat of the wild camels has been further disturbed by newly constructed roads and exploitation of oil fields.
+In addition, a border fence between China and Mongolia prevents the camels from migrating between the Chinese and Mongolian populations.
+A 2013 study confirmed at least 382 wild camels in China.
+The total population within the Chinese nature reserves is estimated to be between 640 and 740.